edgarlanting/docs/v1.1/rotate-certificates.md

 ~~~

 The `SIGHUP` signal must be sent by the same user running the process (for example: run with `sudo` if cockroach is running under user `root`).

+### Step 4.
+Check if the certificate rotation was successful

+You can check if the certificate rotation was successful on the node by accessing the **Local Node certificates** page on the CockroachDB Admin UI.

+[Access the CockroachDB Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui) from the node and navigate to the local node certificates page, `https://<http-host value>:<http-port value>/#/reports/certificates/local`.
+The details of CA certificate as well as node certificate are displayed on the page.
+Scroll to the node certificate details and check if the **Valid Until** field shows the new value of certificate expiration.

 ## Rotating the CA Certificate